Back to Bills

 Summary#

-Bill 1 is a ceremonial “pro forma” bill.
-It is introduced at the very start of a new session to affirm that the Ontario Legislature can meet and do business on its own authority.
-It comes before the Speech from the Throne and does not change any policies or programs.
+Bill 1 is a ceremonial bill.
+It is introduced at the very start of a new session, before the Throne Speech (the government’s plan for the session read by the Lieutenant Governor).
+Its goal is to show that the elected Assembly can meet and act on its own, without asking the Crown for permission.

-• Does not create new laws, rights, penalties, taxes, or services.
+• Does not change any laws, programs, taxes, or services.

 What it means for you#

-• Residents: No direct changes to daily life, benefits, or services.
+• Residents and families: No direct effect on daily life, benefits, or services.

-• Workers and businesses: No new rules, costs, or paperwork.
+• Workers and businesses: No changes to jobs, rules, or costs.

-• Students and teachers: A clear example of how parliamentary independence is marked at the start of a session.
+• Students and civic watchers: A reminder of how the Legislature shows its independence at the start of a session.

 Expenses#